jheyman/blog/pages/MultiRoomHomeAudio/index.md

 #### Installing PyLIRC

 Even though the `lircrc` config allows to define actions to be executed for each button, I needed a bit more flexibility: for example to implement a stateful audio controller that keeps track of current volume, or that I could turn on / turn off using a single button.
 Luckily, there is a Python binding for LIRC available: PyLIRC2.
-Installation goes like this:<br><br>
+Installation goes like this:

 1) get PyLIRC2 from `https://pypi.python.org/pypi/pylirc2`